browserengineering/book/book/preface.md

 listening to my endless musings about the web, and encouraging me to turn my idea for a browser book into reality.
-I am also grateful to [Dan Gildea][dan-gildea] for providing feedback on my browser-book concept on multiple occassions.
+I am also grateful to [Dan Gildea][dan-gildea] for providing feedback on my browser-book concept on multiple occasions.
 Finally, I'm grateful to Pavel for doing the hard work getting this project off the ground and allowing me to join the adventure.
 (Turns out Pavel and I had the same idea!)